blukii/Developers/blukiiHub/configuration_en.md

 Finally it can be accessed via local IP address.
 Therefore please ask your network administrator.

-If the website can not be accessed resticted access could be a reason.
+If the website can not be accessed, restricted access could be a reason.
 Therefore see section [Configuration Access](#configuration-access).

 Configuration Sections
 ----------------------